-I take some things seriously, like regular Oreos, never Double Stuf and a uniform #AA5C0A for my S'more marshmallow.
+I take some things seriously, like regular Oreos, never Double Stuf and a standard size marshmallow for my S'mores.
 But no shoes at a friend's house?
 No problem.

 In history it was often a good idea to remove your shoes before coming inside.
 Horses and humans alike used streets as open sewer lines.
 Today you can still track in toxins or allergens, or according to one concerned online commenter, bird, dog, cat and even human excrement.